-The study sample size was calculated to assess the joint aims of the effectiveness of a 24-hour continuous subpectoral local anaesthetic infusion on total morphine consumption and total pain over the 24-hour postsurgery period.
+The study sample size was calculated to assess the joint aims of the effectiveness of a 24 hour continuous sub-pectoral local anaesthetic infusion on total morphine consumption and total pain over the 24 hour post-surgery period.
 Few studies have addressed the question of what reduction in total morphine use after breast surgery might be clinically important.
-A small number of studies have reported total morphine use after breast surgery, at varying end points.
-32-39 Four have reported total morphine use at 24 h postsurgery; three of these were comparative studies.
-Two of these three studies based their sample size calculations on the same prior belief that the minimum clinically important difference was 10 mg (estimated SD of 10 mg, estimated mean 24-hour total morphine consumption of 40 mg).38 39 Therefore, the minimum clinically important difference in 24 h total morphine consumption was set as 10 mg.
-These studies also showed actual SDs in 24 h postoperative total morphine consumption of 10-22 mg.
-To allow for the variability in the total morphine consumption being at the upper end of this range, the sample calculation for total morphine consumption assumed a SD of 20 mg.
-To detect a difference of 10 mg between groups, with 80% power and at the 5% significance level, requires 65 participants per group.
+A small number of studies have reported total morphine use after breast surgery, at varying end points [33-40].
+Four have reported total morphine use at 24 hours post-surgery; three of these were comparative studies.
+Two of these three studies based their sample size calculations on the same prior belief that the minimum clinically important difference was 10mg (estimated standard deviation of 10mg, estimated mean 24 hour total morphine consumption of 40mg) [39,40].
+Therefore the minimum clinically important difference in 24-hour total morphine consumption was set as 10mg.
+These studies also showed actual standard deviations in 24 hour post-operative total morphine consumption of 10 to 22mg.
+To allow for the variability in the total morphine consumption assumed a standard deviation of 20mg.
+To detect a difference of 10mg between groups, with 80% power and at the 5% significance level, requires 65 participants per group.

 Similarly, there is a lack of information on which to base a formal sample size calculation for pain as the (joint) primary outcome measure.
-With the sample size of 65 participants per group, there will be approximately 80% power to detect an effect size of around 0.5 SDs on the measure of pain.
-Such an effect size would be considered as being of 'moderate' size.
-40 From studies using a single VAS pain measure, it has been suggested that clinically meaningful differences are of the magnitude of 20-30 mm on a 100 mm VAS, 41 while a recent review reported that at the group level the difference in pain levels varied from 4 to 40 mm for acute pain.
-42 Assuming the SD of the VAS is between 1343 44 and 26 mm, 37 45 this suggests that clinically meaningful effect sizes are of the order of at least 0.8 SDs.
-To detect a difference of around 0.8 SDs would need 26 patients per group, assuming a two-sided significance level of 5%, with 80% power.
+With the sample size of 65 participants per group, there will be approximately 80% power to detect an effect size of around 0.5 standard deviations on the measure of pain.
+Such an effect size would be considered as being of "moderate" size [41].
+From studies using a single VAS pain measure, it has been suggested that clinically meaningful differences are of the magnitude of 20mm to 30mm on a 100mm VAS [42], whilst a recent review reported that at the group level the difference in pain levels varied from 4mm to 40mm for acute pain [43].
+Assuming the standard deviation of the VAS is between 13mm [44,45] and 26mm [38,46], this suggests that clinically meaningful effect sizes are of the order of at least 0.8 standard deviations.
+To detect a difference of around 0.8 standard deviations would need 26 patients per group, assuming a two-sided significance level of 5%, with 80% power.
 Therefore, the sample size of 65 participants per group will be large enough to detect clinically relevant differences between groups, in terms of pain.

-The primary outcome measures are at 24 h with a minimal probability of drop out.
-However, enough participants will be recruited to attempt to ensure 65 participants per group are followed up at 6 months.
+The primary outcome measures are at 24 hours with a minimal probability of drop out.
+However, enough participants will be recruited to attempt to ensure 65 participants per group are followed up at six months.
 As patients remain engaged with the breast service for clinical reasons, loss to follow-up is also expected to be low but there may be losses to the study because, for example, of the need for further surgery.
-Therefore, in order to achieve a study sample of 65 women per group at the 6-month follow-up, the aim is to recruit a total of 160 participants over a 2-year period, which allows for a loss to follow-up rate of just under 20%.
+Therefore, in order to achieve a study sample of 65 women per group at the six month follow-up, the aim is to recruit a total of 160 participants over a two year period, which allows for a loss to follow-up rate of just under 20%.